NYCDOB/CommunityProfiles_v2/README.md

 ## Built by

 * [DOB Analytics and Data Science Team](https://www1.nyc.gov/site/buildings/about/metrics-reports.page) - If you have questions or feedback, comment here on github or email us at [Analytics@buildings.nyc.gov](mailto:analytics@buildings.nyc.gov).
-(Note: We're hiring a [web developer](https://nycdob.github.io/Jobs/Web_Developer.html)!)